RPCS3/rpcs3/README.md

 - ```-DWITHOUT_LLVM=ON/OFF``` (default = *OFF*)
 This forces RPCS3 to build without LLVM, not recommended.

+- ```-DBUILD_LLVM=ON/OFF``` (default = *OFF*)
+This Forces RPCS3 to build LLVM, rather than just download it.
+This may be desired if you want to use a different LLVM, or if you want to compile LLVM with native cpu optimizations.
+Downloading llvm libs only works on linux.

 - ```-DWITH_GDB=ON/OFF``` (default = *OFF*)
 This Builds RPCS3 with support for debugging PS3 games using gdb.